Impact on Target

 Example

-Below is the table with the Standardized Total Effects of all the observable variables on Purchase Intent, and the mean values of these variables, computed on the entire data set, and on the segment represented by Prod3.
-These figures allows computing the Impacts of each variable.
+Below is the table with the Standardized Total Effects of all the observable variables on Purchase Intent and the mean values of these variables, computed on the entire dataset and on the segment represented by Prod3.
+These figures allow you to compute the Impacts of each variable.

 Null Value Assessment